 There's nothing here, just a pile of windblown dust and plant debris that settled in a doorway.
 Yet the wind left this shape, which seems so much to have been designed for something so random.

 I was checking out of a motel room.
 Shirts and a jacket had hung on these hangers for the past three days.
 All that was now packed, ready for the drive back to Salt Lake City, and then the flight home.
 Then I saw these hangers, really for the first time since arriving.

 The light is just what was coming in through the window.
 The arrangement and positioning resulted from taking my last shirt off the last hanger as I packed to leave.

 Sometimes we get gifts.

 Stark, hard, angular forms against soft colors and organic cloud shapes.

 Not sure if there’s wifi on the ferry.
-Anyway, on a calm afternoon the cruise across the sound might give a commuter a few minutes of respite from the schedules and pace that too often seem better suited to machines than to people.
+Anyway, on a calm afternoon the cruise across Puget Sound might give a commuter a few minutes of respite from the schedules and pace that too often seem more suited to machines than to people.

-Having said that, this rider might have looked up and ou to take a much shorter break from her phone.
+Having said that, this passenger might have looked up and out only to take a short break from her phone.
 Maybe finding respite is as much a matter of attitude and resolve as physical location or circumstances.